-Four (4) out of six (6) CC Block manufacturing plants are active- Doratana CC Block plant has fulfilled the requirement and will be discontinued, and in Polder 35/1 Boroitala CC plant has already been discontinued Noise is measured at the site as well as in the vicinity using the recorder and documented at the site register.
-Noise data was shared on a yearly basis with the consultants; from now on noise data is shared on a monthly basis with the consultants/PMU and incorporated in monthly report.
+Four noise data recorders have been procured for measuring the noise at each of the automated CC block manufacturing plants.
+Four (4) out of six (6) CC Block manufacturing plants are active - Doratana CC Block has fulfilled the requirement and will be discontinued, and at Polder 35/1 Boroitala CC plant has already been discontinued.
+Noise is measured at the site as well as in the vicinity using the recorder and documented at the site register.
+Noise data was shared on a yearly basis with the consultants; from now on noise data will be shared on a monthly basis with the consultants/PMU and incorporated in monthly reports.

-According to the Specification of the Contract, the total numbers of tests to be carried out on the items is shown in the table below.
+According to the Specification of the Contract, the total numbers of tests to be carried out on the environmental parameters Table 6.1 and sampling sites are shown in the Table 6.2 below.